CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 elasticsearch docker image build.
 It provides two recipes for building an elasticsearch docker image with preloaded data.

-#### Drop-in elasticsearch data recipe
+#### Drop-in data recipe

 If you have an existing elasticsearch data directory tree, you can drop it in place when building the elasticsearch Docker image.
+You save and compress the elasticsearch Docker image with the drop-in preloaded data, and run it as shown in the Usage section, above.

 You can obtain an elasticsearch data directory tree by extracting data from a running (but quiescent) elasticsearch Docker container with: